Care guide

 Cleaning

-Use a pressure washer.
+Most of the time, a damp cloth is sufficient.
+For tougher dirt, use a pressure washer or lightly sand the surface.
 Exercise caution around bolt and screw holes, as well as other features where water can collect.

-• Allow the holds to dry thoroughly, ensuring no surfaces are left sitting in water.
+- Allow the holds to dry thoroughly, ensuring no surfaces are left sitting in water after cleaning.

 Sanding